Lucia & the Best Boys

 Lucia & the Best Boys are a Scottish indie rock band.
-The bands line–up consists of lead vocalist Lucia Fairfull, with Ally Scott, Christopher Ballantyne and Adam Campbell.
+The bands lineup consists of lead vocalist Lucia Fairfull, with Ally Scott, Christopher Ballantyne and Adam Campbell.

 Career

 Formation and debut studio album

 The band members met in Glasgow while performing in other bands.
 They were formerly known as Lucia and have been active since 2017.
 In 2023, they released their debut studio album Burning Castles, which peaked at No. 6 on the Scottish Albums Chart.

-Garbage tour (2024–)
+Garbage tour (2024) – present

 The band supported the Scottish and American rock band Garbage during the European leg of their 2024 tour in all dates except in Italy, where Romina Falconi opened for Garbage.

+In February of 2026, Lucia collaborated with Lauren Mayberry of Chvrches in making "Lonely Girl".
+In April 2026, the band released "You Look Like Somebody In Love" as a single for their album Picking Petals, scheduled to release on July 31, 2026.
+Later in 2026, they worked with the Last Dinner Party's Abigail Morris on the single "Big Romance".